TakeAsh/WWW-Recorder/README.md

 # NAME

-Net::Recorder - NetRadio recorder with scheduler.
+WWW::Recorder - NetRadio recorder with scheduler.

 # SYNOPSIS

-    use Net::Recorder;
+    use WWW::Recorder;

 # DESCRIPTION

-Net::Recorder is ...
+WWW::Recorder is ...

 # SEE ALSO